Troqcoder-211/Spotify/README.md

 ## NodeJs download link https://nodejs.org/en.

-## When nodejs is installed successfully

-## Open the terminal of the folder you need to clone the code
+## When nodejs is installed successfully, open the terminal of the folder you need to clone the code

 - " git clone https://github.com/Troqcoder-211/Spotify.git "

 ## After cloning the code, you execute the command.

 ```
 cd frontend
 ```

 ```
 cd spotify
 ```

 ```
 npm install node
 ```

 ```
 npm run dev
 ```